-- Class A shares: Investors get ownership i.e. voting rights and dividend
+- Class A shares: Investors get ownership, i.e., voting rights and dividend.

-- Class B shares: Investors get ownership (voting rights) but no dividend
+- Class B shares: Investors get ownership (voting rights) but no dividend.

 Sources of Equity Financing

-When a new business is started the owner invests its own funds either through a sale of his personal assets like land and property or from cash assets.
-However, as the business grows and needs for financing increases the funds are taken from external sources.
+When a new business starts, the owner invests the funds by selling his personal assets like land and property or cash assets.
+However, as the business grows and the need for financing increases, the funds are taken from external sources.

 Angel investors are typically the first investors apart from the business owner or founder.
 They are usually wealthy individuals and friends/family of the business owner.
 They provide financial backing at an early stage of the business at favorable terms and do not usually get involved in the management of the business.
 Angel investors generally take out their investments at higher returns once the Company seeks funds from venture capitalists.